 The last few years have seen a big shift in the ways companies think about, organize around, and build solutions that unlock their data.
 As more and more companies move large parts of their data estates to the cloud, a dizzying number of cloud-based data platform products and services—collectively, the modern data stack—have come to market to accelerate and improve their data management capabilities.

 Our focus in this post is on the “pipeline problem.”
 From out of the welter of recent innovation and experimentation, we’ve chosen several trends that indicate how the industry is attempting to improve the pipeline experience.
-We look at the problems or needs these trends are seeking to address, and from this analysis we derive five principles for building better pipelines, which we call Modern Data Flow.
+We look at the problems or needs these trends are seeking to address, and from this analysis we derive five principles for building better pipelines, which we call Streaming Data Pipelines.